dannyjwarren/iformr/README.md

 ## Overview

 This package provides a collection of tools to leverage the power of the iFormBuilder API.
-The package is in a slow developmental state.
+The package is in a developmental state.
 Additional functions will be added as time allows.
 Contributions are always welcome.
 A big thanks to Bill DeVoe of the Maine Department of Marine Resources for several contributions.
 Please see function documentation for author credits.

 iFormBuilder <https://www.iformbuilder.com/> provides a commercial platform for mobile data collection.
 The platform includes a number of